jruaux/splunk-kubernetes/README.md

 # splunk-kubernetes
-Kubernetes deployment of Splunk Enterprise
+This project describes how to deploy Splunk Enterprise using Kubernetes.
+It is based on the [Docker Store](https://store.docker.com/images/splunk) image.

+## Steps
+###